BlogVida práctica en Colombia

 If you are going to manage third-party accounting remotely, you cannot depend on messy spreadsheets sent by email.
 You need a solid digital ecosystem:

-- Cloud accounting software: Colombian platforms like Siigo, Alegra, or Loggro are adapted to DIAN regulations (including electronic invoicing and payroll).
-They allow both you and your client to see information in real-time.
+• Cloud accounting software: Colombian platforms like Siigo, Alegra, or Loggro are adapted to DIAN regulations (including electronic invoicing and payroll).
+They allow both you and your client to view information in real time.

 4. Strategies to attract clients and build trust online

 With your portfolio and tools ready, the next step is visibility.
-Your personal brand is your best asset.
-Show your face, share useful tax tips (for example, reminders about annual income thresholds set by the DIAN), and be transparent with your processes.
+Personal branding is your best asset.
+Show your face, share useful tax tips (for example, reminders about annual income thresholds established by DIAN), and be transparent with your processes.

 5. The future of the profession is remote

 Traditional accounting is being left behind.
-Business owners and independent professionals prefer an accountant who is a click away, who explains their finances simply, and who uses technology to simplify procedures.
-Taking the step toward virtual accounting consulting not only reduces your operating costs by eliminating the need for a physical office, but it also expands your potential market to the entire national territory.
+Business owners and independent professionals prefer an accountant who is just a click away, who explains their finances simply, and who uses technology to simplify paperwork.
+Taking the step toward virtual accounting advisory not only reduces your operating costs by eliminating the need for a physical office, but it also expands your potential market to the entire national territory.

 Don't wait to have the perfect website to start.
-The most important thing is to have your knowledge updated, your documents in order, and the willingness to provide excellent service.
-Take the first step today by posting your professional profile in the Colombia Move services section.
+The most important thing is to have up-to-date knowledge, your documents in order, and the willingness to provide excellent service.
+Take the first step today by publishing your professional profile in the Colombia Move services section.

 Frequently asked questions

-❓ Is it legal to offer accounting services 100% virtually in Colombia?
+❓ Is it legal to offer 100% virtual accounting services in Colombia?

 Yes, it is completely legal.
-Colombian regulations (including Law 43 of 1990) do not require the accountant to be physically present for recording operations, preparing financial statements, or tax consulting, as long as you have your valid Professional Card.
+Colombian regulations (including Law 43 of 1990) do not require the physical presence of the accountant for recording operations, preparing financial statements, or tax advisory, as long as you have your valid Professional Card.

-❓ What is the cost of the public accountant's professional card in 2026?
+❓ What is the cost of the public accountant professional card in 2026?

-For the year 2026, the cost of issuing the Professional Card for the first time is $482,000 COP.
-This value was established by the Central Board of Accountants (JCC) through its Resolution D-0001-2026.
+For the year 2026, the cost of issuing the Professional Card for the first time is $482.000 COP.
+This value was established by the Central Board of Accountants (JCC) through Resolution D-0001-2026.

-❓ What CIIU code should an independent accountant register on their RUT?
+❓ What ISIC (CIIU) code should an independent accountant register in their RUT?

 The main code you must register in the Single Tax Registry (RUT) with the DIAN is CIIU 6920.
-This code covers accounting, bookkeeping, financial auditing, and tax advisory activities.
+This code covers accounting activities, bookkeeping, financial auditing, and tax consulting.

-❓ What technological tools does an online accountant in Colombia need?
+❓ What technological tools does an online accountant need in Colombia?

-You mainly need cloud-based accounting software (such as Siigo, Alegra, or Loggro), video calling tools for client meetings, secure cloud storage, and an agile communication channel like WhatsApp Business.
+You mainly need cloud accounting software (such as Siigo, Alegra, or Loggro), video call tools for client meetings, secure cloud storage, and an agile communication channel like WhatsApp Business.

 ❓ How can I get my first clients as a virtual accountant?

-You can start by defining your market niche, structuring a clear service portfolio with personalized quotes, and posting a free ad on local platforms like the Colombia Move services section to gain visibility.
+You can start by defining your market niche, structuring a clear service portfolio with personalized quotes, and publishing a free ad on local platforms like the Colombia Move services section to gain visibility.

 Comments